neesarg-yb/playdate_c_game/README.md

 Simply use Visual Studio to build .pdx files.
 That would run on simulator just fine.

 ### Building for Playdate Console
-One time setup
-* Set the system environment variable `PLAYDATE_SDK_PATH` to your install path
+Set the system environment variable `PLAYDATE_SDK_PATH` to your install path.
 <!-- -->
 Build steps
 1. Open *x64 Native Tools Command Prompt for VS 2019* from Start Menu